varnerlab/CHEME-5660-Markets-Mayhem-Book/_sources/chapter-2-dir/stochastic-differential-equations.md

 ### Ito's Lemma

-A critical theoretical result that supports the construction of analytical solutions to stochastic differential equations is [Ito's Lemma](https://en.wikipedia.org/wiki/Itô%27s_lemma); Ito's Lemma,  developed by K. Ito in 1951 [REFHERE], is the analog of the Taylor series for stochastic systems:
+A critical theoretical result that supports the construction of analytical solutions to stochastic differential equations is [Ito's Lemma](https://en.wikipedia.org/wiki/Itô%27s_lemma); Ito's Lemma,  developed by K. Ito in 1951, is the analog of the Taylor series for stochastic systems:

 ````{prf:lemma} Scalar Ito's Lemma
 :label: ito-lemma